 These red or skin-colored raised bumps look like rashes and commonly appear on the hands or feet.
 They may be itchy.
 They are harmless, and medications are available for treatment.

-Typically a skin condition that affects those who are obese, acanthosis is a condition in which tan or brown areas of raised skin are seen on the neck, groin, armpits, elbows, and knees.
+Typically affecting those who are obese, acanthosis is a skin condition in which tan or brown areas of raised skin are seen on the neck, groin, armpits, elbows, and knees.
 This condition sometimes disappears when a person loses weight.

-Although it’s rare, type 2 diabetics with nerve damage may also get blisters that look like burns.
+Although rare, type 2 diabetics with nerve damage may also get blisters that look like burns.
 They usually heal in a few weeks and are not painful.
-Blisters of this type typically only occur if blood glucose is not controlled.
+Blisters of this type typically occur only if blood glucose is not controlled.